One Piece: Pirate Warriors 3: Plot

 The plot of One Piece: Pirate Warriors 3 is very similar to that of the original One Piece series.
 The game’s story starts with Gol D. Roger’s last words and execution, and then moves onto Red-Hair Shanks giving a young Luffy his straw hat before leaving his hometown.
-The game summarizes the series’ original storyline with entire arcs being condensed into a single mission, ending with the Dressrosa arc, which has an ending different than original series.
+The game summarizes the series’ original storyline with entire arcs being condensed into a single mission, ending with the Dressrosa arc, which has an ending different than the original series.

 Gameplay

 The gameplay is similar to the first two installments.
 A new feature is the Kizuna Rush, which summons another character alongside the player in battle to perform a combination attack.
 Up to four players can be summoned at once this way, with the finishing attacks becoming more powerful as more characters join.

-During battle, one of the NPC support characters (known as Crew in the game) may become a Hero, which causes the Kizuna Gauge of the support character who is a hero to fill up more easily.
+During the battle, one of the NPC support characters (known as Crew in the game) may become a Hero, which causes the Kizuna Gauge of the support character who is a hero to fill up more easily.
 Maxing out this support character's Kizuna Level and filling their Kizuna Gauge, will unleash their Hero Power.
 Each character (Playable & Support) have their own Hero Powers which produce different effects, such as causing a barrage (such as Fujitora causing a barrage of meteors, Sakazuki unleashing a barrage of magma, or Garp throwing a barrage of Cannonballs) that deals out damage to every enemy on a stage, restoring health of allied units (Chopper & Sanji's hero power), reducing the enemy units attack power by intimidating them (Zoro and Luffy's Hero Power), or inspiring allied units increasing their combat effectiveness and attack strength.
 However, tough enemies can also unleash their Hero Power which causes a stunned Gauge to appear over their head, and when the gauge reaches zero the enemy will be stunned causing their Hero Power to end.